 While the federal guidance does not require it, a full equity analysis is good practice to ensure that the program would not result in discriminatory impacts on minority and low-income populations.
 Additionally, a full equity analysis provides an opportunity to fill in data gaps for relevant fare categories.
 In this instance, no specific survey data was available regarding the ethnicity or income category of riders in each of the specialty pass programs, as the onboard survey did not distinguish between the varieties of EcoPass programs that were available at the time of the survey.
 Using the onboard survey data, we only know that about 23% of minority riders and a little over 20% of low-income riders indicated that they use an EcoPass when paying their fares.
-However, in evaluating the changes to the EcoPass programs using proxies in the way that the low-income housing or nonprofit agencies cater to low-income and/or minority populations.
+However, in evaluating the changes to the EcoPass programs, we can make some assumptions about the nature of the existing participants in the pass programs using proxies in the way that the low-income housing or nonprofit agencies cater to low-income and/or minority populations.
 We can then assess whether the discounts afforded to those agencies is on par with the discounts afforded private companies.